Sustainable growth report 2024

 Carbon Intensity Indicator (CII) and vessel performance

-The Annual Efficiency Ratio (AER) is adjusted using specific reduction factors, including cargo reliquefication, ice navigation, and ice-class capabilities.
-Once modified, the AER is used to determine the corresponding Carbon Intensity Indicator (CII), which depends on the vessel type (gas carrier or LNG carrier) and summer deadweight.
+The Annual Efficiency Ratio is adjusted using several correction factors, including cargo reliquefication, ice navigation, and ice-class features.
+The adjusted AER is subsequently used to determine the applicable Carbon Intensity Indicator (CII).
+The CII rating is based on vessel type and summer deadweight and ranges from A, representing the highest performance level, to E, representing the lowest.

 Vessel performance & idle time impact